 A magnificent sunrise greeted us at Bundala

 The three hours we spent in our Bundala National Park Safari was incredibly thrilling.
-We had a naturalist who seem to have developed telescopic eyes as he can easily spot and identify birds and animals.
-I don’t have a good eye and I don’t have binoculars, either.
-Good thing is that they lent me and my friend one binocular for a closer view and appreciation of how beautiful and colorful the birds are.
-The bad thing is that I don’t want to put off the magnified view from my eye anymore.
+We had a naturalist who seem to have developed a telescopic eye.
+He can easily spot and identify birds and animals.
+In contrast, I don’t have a good eye and I don’t have binoculars either.
+Good thing is that they lent us one binocular for a closer view and appreciation of how beautiful the birds are.

 Our guide also had a handy Bird Guidebook to help explain the interesting and unique features of the birds we spotted